cgabriel5/nodecliac/README.md

 #### Flags (dynamic values)

 Sometimes static values are not enough so a `command-flag` can be used.
-A `command-flag` is just a runnable line of shell code.
+A `command-flag` is just a runnable shell command.

 `command-flag` syntax: